 As per ESS2, the above civil servants will remain subject to the terms and conditions of their existing employment agreement with the government.
 As such, ESS2 will not apply to them.
-However, project's requirements related to Occupational Health and Safety which still apply to them.
+However, project's requirements related to Occupational Health and Safety, and child/forced labor provisions will apply to them.

-It is estimated that about 10 people would be involved as project stakeholders who work in connection with the project.
-They will support the project on a part-time, ad-hoc, or on-request basis (e.g. at annual planning meetings, consultation, technical advice, periodic project progress meetings...).
+It is estimated that about 10 additional people will support the project on a part-time, ad-hoc, or on-request basis (e.g., at annual planning meetings, consultation, technical advice, periodic project progress meetings...), their worker category (i.e., direct, contracted, community) will be determined at the time they are brought on board.